Soundarya Rajinikanth: Career

 Soundarya Rajinikanth, born as Shaku Bai Rao Gaikwad did her childhood education in the Ashram Matriculation Higher Secondary School in Velachery, Chennai.

 In 2007, Ocher Studios signed an agreement with Warner Bros Entertainment to partner up in producing and distributing Tamil films.
-Her directorial debut was supposed to be Sultan: The Warrior, a 3D animated film featuring her father Rajinikanth.
-Despite heavy pre-production promotion, including a teaser of the film and an interactive website, the film was dropped.
-She instead directed Kochadaiiyaan, India's first motion capture film, with Rajinikanth in the lead role.
+Her directorial debut was supposed to be Sultan: The Warrior, a 3D animated film featuring the voice of her father Rajinikanth.
+Despite heavy pre-production, including a teaser being released, the film was dropped.
+She instead directed the motion capture film Kochadaiiyaan, also starring Rajinikanth.
 Through Kochadaiiyaan, Soundarya earned the distinction of becoming the first woman to direct her father in a feature film.
 At the NDTV Indian of the Year awards 2014, she was honoured for "Technical Innovation In Film".

-In 2016, she worked on the pre-production of a film titled Nilavukku Enmel Ennadi Kobam with Dhanush, Kajal Aggarwal and Manjima Mohan, but the film was later dropped.
-Her next directorial venture was Velaiilla Pattadhari 2, shot in Tamil and Telugu languages.
+In 2016, she worked on the pre-production of a film titled Nilavukku En Mel Ennadi Kobam with Dhanush, Kajal Aggarwal and Manjima Mohan, but the film was later dropped.
+It was revived in 2023 without Soundarya's involvement.
+Her next directorial venture was Velaiilla Pattadhari 2.

-In 2019, She started a production company called May 6 Entertainment.
+In 2019, Soundarya started a production company called 6 May Entertainment.
 She founded Hoote, a social media platform that is based on voice messages.

 Personal life

 Soundarya is the younger daughter of actor Rajinikanth and his wife Latha.
 She has one elder sister, Aishwarya Rajinikanth.

 Soundarya married Ashwin Ramkumar, an industrialist, on 3 September 2010 at Rani Meyyammai Hall in Chennai.
 The couple has a son born on 6 May 2015.
 In September 2016, Soundarya revealed that she and her husband had filed for divorce by mutual consent due to irreconcilable differences.
 In July 2017, the couple officially divorced.

-She married Vishagan Vanangamudi, an actor and businessman, on 11 February 2019 at Leela Palace in Chennai.
-Their son "Veer" was born in 2022.
+Soundarya married Vishagan Vanangamudi, an actor and businessman, on 11 February 2019 at Leela Palace in Chennai.
+Their son was born in 2022.